metlo-labs/metlo/ingestors/python/README.md

 }
 ```

-`METLO_CONFIG` can take an optional key-value pair representing the max number of workers for communicating with METLO.
+`METLO_CONFIG` can take an optional key-value pair representing the max number of workers for communicating with Metlo.

 ### Flask

-Once installed, METLO middleware can be added simply like :
+Once installed, Metlo middleware can be added simply like:

 ```python
 from flask import Flask